astridyuan2/OIM-3640-01-Final-Project/proposal.md

 It would also be useful to see more about **basic testing strategies** for Python programs of this size.
 For instance, short demonstrations of how to write and run simple unit tests or how to separate logic from input/output to make testing easier would help us ensure our packing rules behave as expected.

+Also, we would like to learn more about **web design and basic front-end concepts**, especially how to present our Python logic through a simple but polished web interface using tools like Flask with HTML/CSS templates.
+Understanding how to structure routes and templates, separate logic from presentation, and apply basic layout and UX patterns would help make our MVP more intuitive, visually appealing, and user-friendly.

+We also want to improve our ability to **build clean, user-friendly input forms and outputs**.
+Learning how to design minimal input fields (destination, dates, trip type), validate user errors gracefully, and format the final packing recommendations in a clear, organized layout—possibly with icons, grouped sections, or small visual cues—would make the tool easier to use and feel more like a real product.

 Finally, if time permits in the course, a brief introduction or pointer to libraries for tasks like **PDF generation** or lightweight web development (such as **Flask**) would give us more confidence in attempting our stretch goals.
 Even high-level guidance on when to use such tools and common pitfalls to avoid would be valuable as we move from a simple script toward something that feels more like a real application.